Marie Jeanette de Lange

 Founded in 1899 as a direct outcome of this exhibition, Marie Jeanette was its first president and host: most of the association’s meetings took place at her home).
 The association organised member meetings and published a monthly magazine, boasting patterns to enable women to craft their own clothes.

 Its membership grew rapidly - from 650 members in the first year to 2,000 four years later.
 Though the association was active from 1899 until 1926, Marie Jeanette was no longer president by 1902.

 Yet despite their efforts to make 'clothes in which we can walk, sit and work; that we can put on and take off without any help; that allow us to keep our tissues, our purse, our keys close; that don’t swipe the floor', reform dresses would were not fashionable for long as women met a lot of disapproval for their less than flattering 'bags'.

-Furthermore, despite the dress style having originated in a desire to wear more ‘modest’ clothes in a less sexualized silhouette, the reform dress was found to be offensive by many a critic, as the flowing fabric occasionally allowed for a thigh or chest to be seen.
+Furthermore, despite the dress style having originated in a desire to wear more 'modest' clothes in a less sexualized silhouette, the reform dress was found to be offensive by many critics, as the flowing fabric occasionally allowed for a thigh or chest to be seen.